mwangiKibui/public-key-cryptography-in-js/index.md

 From above, we are decoding the message using the ciphertext, one-time code, David's public key, and Viktoria's secret key.
 The message is then encoded to `UTF8` so that it can be human-readable.

 ### Man-in-the-middle attack.
 In public-key cryptography, the public key is disseminated widely.
 This means that an attacker may get the public key of another party.
-If party A is communicating with party B. an attacker may impersonate himself or herself such that when party A is sending a message to party B, it does not reach party B first, it first reaches an attacker.
-The attacker  then modifies the message and sends the modified message to party B. When party B decides to reply, the message is again sent to an attacker who modifies the message and sends the modified message to party A. From the above illustration, the integrity of the message is not preserved.
+If party A is communicating with party B. An attacker may impersonate himself or herself such that when party A is sending a message to party B, it does not reach party B first, it first reaches him or her.
+The attacker  then modifies the message and sends the modified message to party B. When party B decides to reply, the message is again sent to the attacker who modifies the message and sends the modified message to party A. In such a situation, the integrity of the message is not preserved.
 This is a major threat to public-key cryptography.

 ### Using pre-computed keys
 To curb the above threat, we use the pre-computed keys.
-Here while encrypting, instead of using the public key of the other party which could be impersonated we use a shared key.
+Here, while encrypting, instead of using the public key of the other party which could be impersonated, we use a shared key.
 A shared key is a special combination key of the recipient's public key and the sender's secret key.

 #### David encrypting the message
 ```javascript